 Orange-legged Robberfly - Dioctria oelandica

 Britain's largest Dioctria with long dark wings that have colourful reflections in some lights.
+All three pairs of legs are largely orange.

 A species of old oak woodland.